albjerto/moon-landing/README.md

-# Landing on the moon with Deep Reinforcement Learning #
+# Landing on the moon with Deep Q-Learning #
 This repository contains the code of the project for the module Autonomous and Adaptive Systems, held by Prof. [Mirco Musolesi](https://www.mircomusolesi.org/) at the University of Bologna.